PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 06:50:52
+Last updated: 2024-04-07 06:51:27
-Random Quote: Client: "Please lower your blaster."Mando: "Tell them to lower theirs first."Stormtrooper: "We have you four to one."Mando: "I like those odds." - Din Djarin
+Random Quote: Talking to a woman that you have already had sex with, is like changing the oil on a rental car! - Barney Stinson